 Who uses Polack Food Bank services?

-The Polack Food Bank serves more than 1,300 households each month onsite and through its Home Delivery Program.
-Food Bank services are available to people in surrounding neighborhoods and anyone in the Puget Sound region’s Jewish community.
+The Polack Food Bank serves about 1,300 households each month onsite, through a home delivery program and at a monthly Eastside pop-up.
+Food Bank services are available to anyone in the Puget Sound region’s Jewish community and people in the surrounding neighborhoods.

 What if someone keeps kosher?